 Cut:

-- From one fat quarter cut a piece sized 15" x 18"
+- From one fat quarter or fabric cut a piece sized 15" x 18"

-- From the second fat quarter cut a piece sized 15" x 18"
+- From the second fat quarter or fabric cut a piece sized 15" x 18"

-If your fabrics are directional, be sure to cut the fabric in the correct direction.
-If you look at my samples below, I made the mistake of cutting the fabric in the wrong direction for the directional fabrics.
+If your fabrics are directional, cut the fabric in the correct direction.
+If you look at my samples below, I mistakenly cut the fabric in the wrong direction for the directional fabrics.

 Feel free to adjust the sizes of the fabrics to make the placemats the desired size.
-Remember that there is a 1/4" seam allowance on all sides so the finished placemat will be 1/2" smaller by width and height than the cut fabric.
+Remember that there is a 1/4 inch seam allowance on all sides, so the finished placemat will be 1/2" smaller by width and height than the cut fabric.

 STEP 2: Cut corners (optional)

 This step is optional.
-To make a finished placemat which looks like the placemat below, cut off the corners.
+Cut off the corners to make a finished placemat that looks like the placemat below.
 This gives the placemat a more octagonal look.

-To cut off the corners, layer the two pieces of fabric on top of one another.
+To cut off the corners, layer the two pieces of fabric on top of one another aligning the raw edges.
 If making more than one placemat, you can layer up to about four layers and cut them all at once.

 Using your 6" square ruler, line up the corner of the fabric along the 45-degree lines as shown.![Quick Placemat Tutorial - Corner Ruler]()